gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/cicd-getting-started-with-ci-cd-for-jira-gij-cloud.md

 ## How to use JQL searches for builds and deployments

-Jira Query Language (JQL) is a powerful and flexible way to search within Jira.
-With CI/CD for Jira you can now query on build and deployment information.
+Jira Query Language (JQL) provides a powerful and flexible way to search within Jira.
+With CI/CD for Jira, you can query build and deployment information.

 From the Jira search bar, select JQL on the far right to begin writing your query.

 <img src='/wp-content/uploads/gij-cloud-cicd-jql-1.png' height=215 width=933 style='margin: 15px auto 25px auto; max-width: 100%' />

-When you begin typing, Jira will offer some guidance on syntax:
+When you begin typing, Jira offers guidance on syntax:

 <img src='/wp-content/uploads/gij-cloud-cicd-jql-2.png' height=162 width=229 style='margin: 15px auto 25px auto; max-width: 100%' />